RomanKubiak/ctrlr/README.md

 With the scripting possibilities inside Ctrlr you can extend you panels in various ways.
 The LUA scripting language gives you access to all panels elements and hooks to various events.

-# How to build CtrlrX
+# How to build Ctrlr

 ## Windows